home-assistant/home-assistant.io/source/_components/switch.deluge.markdown

   required: false
   type: integer
   default: 58846
-  description: The port your Deluge daemon uses.
-(Warning: This is not the port of the WebUI.)
+  description: "The port your Deluge daemon uses.
+(Warning: This is not the port of the WebUI.)"
 name:
   required: false
   type: string